uhlibraries-digital/bcdams-map/guidelines/title.md

 # Input Guidelines: {{ element.label }}

+---

 __Letter:__ Letter from [sender] to [recipient] regarding [subject]

-The subject statement at the end is optional.
-If included, Metadata Specialists should utilize a variety of words for "regarding," such as: about, concerning, in reference to, etc.
+_The subject statement at the end is optional.
+If included, Metadata Specialists should utilize a variety of words for "regarding," such as: about, concerning, in reference to, etc._

 __Newsletter:__ [title of newsletter], [issue date]